shawnyeager/shawnyeager/README.md

 ### What I Do

-I help Bitcoin and freedom tech startups figure out go-to-market and revenue strategy.
-Previously led sales and biz dev at Amboss Technologies, NYDIG Payments, and Bottlepay.
+I operate, advise, and invest in Bitcoin and freedom tech startups.
+Previously led sales and biz dev at Amboss, NYDIG Payments, and Bottlepay.

 ### What I'm Working On